Critical Non-Abelian Vortex String and 2D N=2 Black Hole: SQCD interpretation

 Now consider our interpolation procedure at finite $\mathcal{M}$.
 In particular, at $\mathcal{M}=0$ the global symmetry group reads \beq SU(4)_{n}\times SU(4)_{\rho}\times U(1)_B, \eeq where each SU(4) factor is associated with $n^i$ and $\rho^j$ fields, respectively, $i,j=1,...,4$.
 At nonzero $\mathcal{M}$ each SU(4) factor is broken down to \beq SU(4)\to SU(2)_{1,2}\times SU(2)_{3,4}\times U(1), \eeq see \eqref{mass_split}.
 The groups $SU(2)_{1,2}$ and $SU(2)_{3,4} $ rotate the fields $n^{1,2}$ ($\rho^{1,2}$) and $n^{3,4}$ ($\rho^{3,4}$) respectively, and therefore correspond to the \(a=1\) and \(a=3\) subgroups.

-To consider the non-perturbative string states, we have to decide first which quantum numbers with respect to the global group \eqref{glob_sym_N=4} are allowed.
+To consider the nonperturbative string states, we have to decide first which quantum numbers with respect to the global group \eqref{glob_sym_N=4} are allowed.
 In the $N=2$ case all string states are singlets with respect to both SU(2) factors in \eqref{glob_sym_N=2}, but all have nonzero baryonic charges $B$.
-Moreover, from the point of view of their transformation properties these states should behave as powers of $\det w$ to be non-trivial on the deformed conifold, see \eqref{deformedconi}; this latter requirement (assuming, in particular, equality \(Q=\tilde{Q}\) of the \(n\)- and \(\rho\)-charges) we call a ``conifold rule''.
-These arguments suggest that we propose the following generalization of these rules for the \wcpf model.
+Moreover, from the point of view of their transformation properties these states should behave as powers of $\det w$ to be nontrivial on the deformed conifold, see \eqref{deformedconi}; this latter requirement (assuming, in particular, equality \(Q=\tilde{Q}\) of the \(n\)- and \(\rho\)-charges) we call a ``conifold rule''.
+These arguments suggest that we propose the following generalization of these rules~\footnote{Below in this section we present only some qualitative features of the hadron states in \(SU(4)\) gauge theory.
+We postpone a more detailed analysis of this picture in a generic \(SU(N)\) case for a separate publication.} for the \wcpf model:

 (i) First, we assume that all allowed stringy states at nonzero $\mathcal{M}$ are singlets with respect to both $SU(2)_{1,2}$ and $SU(2)_{3,4}$ subgroups in \eqref{SU(4)_breaking} for both SU(4) groups associated with $n$ and $\rho$ fields, see \eqref{glob_sym_N=4}.
 It means that